 Department research programs include clinical and basic investigations.
-A newly consolidated Clinical Neurotrials Unit is actively pursuing the development of experimental neurotherapeutics for a range of neurological disorders including: ALS and Peripheral Neuropathologies, Epilepsy, Migraine and other pain syndromes, Multiple Sclerosis, Neurodegenerative disorders including Alzheimer’s, Huntington’s, & Parkinson’s Disease, and Cerebellar Ataxias and Stroke.
+A newly consolidated Clinical Neurotrials Unit is actively pursuing the development of experimental neurotherapeutics for a range of neurological disorders including: Peripheral Neuropathologies, Epilepsy, Migraine and other pain syndromes, Neuro-oncology, Multiple Sclerosis, Neurodegenerative disorders including Alzheimer’s, Huntington’s, & Parkinson’s Disease, and Stroke.

-Additional research in humans covers a range of areas: biomechanics of acupuncture; genetics and migraine, metabolic and nutritional aspects of neurodegenerative disorders, visual processing in neurodegenerative disorders and preventative strategies in cerebrovascular disease.
+Additional research in humans covers a range of areas: genetics and migraine, metabolic and nutritional aspects of neurodegenerative disorders, treatment strategies for neuroncology and preventative strategies in cerebrovascular disease.

 The Neuroscience Cluster has developed three main themes: developmental and molecular neuroscience; system neuroscience and neuroplasticity; and translational neuroscience-focusing on neurodegenerative and vascular brain disease, including animal models of human neurological diseases and disorders.